worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 If you restart your repl now, you may have trouble getting dropping to work.
 Because we use the right mouse button both for pulling and dropping, you need to be quite precise to avoid immediately grabbing objects after dropping them.

-Let's implement a dropping timeout to give dropped objects to make this more user-friendly.
+Let's implement a dropping timeout for dropped objects to make this more user-friendly.
 Add the following lines below `selected.held = false`:

 ```javascript
         selected.dropping = true;